meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 #### Authorization via replication

-For platforms that don't support the [Authorization via OIDC](#authorization-via-oidc), access rights are replicated during project replication.
+For platforms that don't support the [Authorization via meshIdB](#meshidb-authorization), access rights are replicated during project replication.
 Cloud platforms provide their own ACL system and meshStack configures it as defined in the meshProject.
 E.g. this could be an assignment of certain roles for a certain project in the cloud platform.